-PayPal Name-Value Pair API Basics
+PayPal NVP API Basics

 The Name-Value Pair (NVP) API provides parameter-based association between the request and response fields of a message and their values.
 The request message is sent from your website by the API, and a response message is returned by PayPal using a client-server model in which your site is a client of the PayPal server.
 Name-Value Pair (NVP) describes the format of the request and response messages that you send to and receive from the PayPal API.
 An example of a name-value pair is

-FieldName is the name of the PayPal API field and
+<FieldName> is the name of the PayPal API field and

 Note: The PayFlow API also uses name-value pairs to provide parameter-based association between request and response fields of a message and their values; however, the PayFlow API is not the same as the NVP API; for more information about the PayFlow API, see the Payflow Gateway Developer Guide and Reference.

-PayPal API Client-Server Architecture
+PayPal API client-server architecture

 A page on your website initiates an action on a PayPal API server by sending a request to the server.
 The PayPal server responds with a confirmation that the requested action was taken or indicates that an error occurred.
 The response might also contain additional information related to the request.
 The following diagram shows the basic request-response mechanism.

-PayPal Name-Value Pair API Requests and Responses
+PayPal Name-Value Pair API requests and responses

 The request identifies: